 Spatial boundaries will be defined taking into account as applicable the appropriate scale and spatial extent of potential environmental effects, community and Aboriginal traditional knowledge, current land and resource use by Aboriginal groups, ecological, technical and social and cultural considerations.
-The description of the project setting will be presented in sufficient detail to address the relevant environmental effects of the project.
+The description of the Project setting will be presented in sufficient detail to address the relevant environmental effects of the Project.

-The proponent is advised to consult with the Agency, federal and provincial government departments and agencies, local government and Aboriginal groups, and take into account public comment when defining the spatial boundaries used in the EIS.
+The Proponent is advised to consult with the Agency, federal and provincial government departments and agencies, local government and Aboriginal groups, and take into account public comment when defining the spatial boundaries used in the EIS.

-7.2.2 Temporal boundaries
+7.2.2 Temporal Boundaries

-The temporal boundaries of the EA will span all phases of the project: construction, operation, maintenance, foreseeable modifications, and where relevant, closure, decommissioning and restoration of the sites affected by the project.
-Temporal boundaries will also consider seasonal and annual variations related to VCs for all phases of the project, where appropriate.
+The temporal boundaries of the EA will span all phases of the Project: construction, operation, maintenance, foreseeable modifications, and where relevant, closure, decommissioning and restoration of the sites affected by the Project.
+Temporal boundaries will also consider variations related to VCs for all phases of the Project, where appropriate.
 Community and Aboriginal traditional knowledge should factor into decisions around appropriate temporal boundaries.

-If the temporal boundaries do not span all phases of the project, the EIS will identify the boundaries used and provide a rationale.
+If the temporal boundaries do not span all phases of the Project, the EIS will identify the boundaries used and provide a rationale.